komyo-ai/ctf-leaderboard/README.md

 **⚠️ Important**: Before you start, ensure that your green agent outputs assessment results as A2A Artifacts with JSON data containing role -> score mappings (e.g., `{"role_1": {"points": 10}, "role_2": {"points": 8}}`).
 The scores can be freeform.

 1. **Publish a Docker image for your green agent**
-Build and publish a Docker image for your agent by following the [instructions below](#building-and-publishing-an-agent-docker-image).
+Build and publish a Docker image for your agent by following the [tutorial]([#building-and-publishing-an-agent-docker-image](https://github.com/komyo-ai/agentbeats-tutorial?tab=readme-ov-file#dockerizing-agent)).

 2. **Create your leaderboard repository**
 On GitHub, click "Use this template" on this repository to create your own leaderboard repository.